Introduction to Holding Company

 - Disney Media and Entertainment Distribution: It looks after operations, sales, distribution, data, and advertising for content production groups.
 It also manages direct-to-consumer businesses, including its multiple streaming platforms, home media distribution, theatrical exhibition units, domestic television networks, and the Disney Music Group.

-- Disney Parks, Experiences, and Products: It is involved in the management of cruise lines, theme parks, consumer products, travel-related assets, and the publishing division.
+- Disney Parks, Experiences, and Products: It manages cruise lines, theme parks, consumer products, travel-related assets, and the publishing division.
 This division’s assets include Walt Disney World, Disney Cruise Line, Tokyo Disney Resort, Disneyland Resort, Hong Kong Disneyland Resort, Shanghai Disney Resort, Disneyland Paris, Disney Vacation Club, and Adventures by Disney.

 Content Groups: